maidsafe-archive/SystemDocs/how_it_works/vault.md

 This way the chunks of data from the original file are constantly being monitored and supported to ensure the original data can be accessed and decrypted by the original user.

-Any movement of data chunks can only be made if there is a consensus from the surrounding Vaults.
+Any movement of data chunks can only be made if there is a consensus (28 of 32) from the surrounding Vaults.
 The Vaults cannot act in isolation.

 Finally, to ensure security and resilience, Vaults are non-geographically located using an exclusive OR (XOR) function.